AndrewJBateman/FCC-Visualisation-D3-Scatterplot/README.md

 ## :signal_strength: Technologies

 * [D3.js v5](https://d3js.org/) Data Driven Documents (D3) JavaScript library for manipulating documents based on data.
-Note changing to v6 or v7 means tooltip mouseover does not work and 2 tests fail.
+Note changing to D3 v6 or v7 means tooltip mouseover and yaxis do not work and some tests fail.

 ## :floppy_disk: Setup